silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 </div>

 To resolve a conflict you can either:
-* remove the module from your project, if it is not essential
+* fork the affected module and upgrade it yourself.
+Don't forget to send a pull request to the original module!
-* integrate the affected module into your project's codebase
+* Integrate the affected module into your project's codebase
-* fork the affected module and maintain it yourself.
+* Remove the module from your project, if it is not essential

 To integrate a third party module in your project, remove it from your `composer.json` file and from your `.gitignore` file.
 Then track the module's codebase in your project source control.
 You'll need to upgrade the module's code to be compatible with SilverStripe 4.